danieljbk/deepface-face-extraction/README.md

 Takes in images of humans, outputs only the faces.
 To be used to clean up the image dataset before feeding to DreamBooth.

+## NOTE: Modification for Efficiency

+After modification, code now compares each image in the directory to the reference image to see if it is a match.
+Then it crops the images that are a match.
+It used to crop all images in the directory, but this was inefficient.

+The only issue this might create is that the program fully depends on the reference image for comparison, so if the reference image is not a good match to the target face, the program will miss some faces.

+However, there is a way to go around this.
+Simply set the similarity threshold to 1, and the program will crop all faces it finds in the directory.

 ## Installation Requirements (For Jupyter Notebook)

 Before running this notebook, ensure the following packages are installed by running these commands in your command line interface (CLI):